-The FIHS measure is a checklist of seven 'psychosocial complications' based on the problems and issues identified in the Factors Influencing Health Status chapter in International Statistical Classification of Diseases and Health Related Problems, Tenth revision.
-It is a simple checklist of the ICD factors which was originally developed for the Mental Health Classification and Service Costs (MH-CASC) project.
+The FIHS measure is a checklist of seven 'psychosocial complications' for child and adolescent consumers.
+The FIHS is based on the problems and issues identified in the Factors Influencing Health Status chapter in International Statistical Classification of Diseases and Health Related Problems, Tenth revision (ICD-10-AM).
+It is a simple checklist of the ICD factors originally developed for the Mental Health Classification and Service Costs (MH-CASC) project.